marko-durasic/marko-durasic.github.io/_posts/2019-07-21-terminator.md

 ![alt text](/assets/images/layout-preferences1.png "Layout Preferences 1")

 Now you can close your terminator completely.

-## Add custom commands inside of each terminal ##
+### Add custom commands inside of each terminal ###

 To setup individual commands to be run at each window, you can do it in:

 `~/.config/terminator/config`

 This is a terminator's config file.
 Now please open it in some text editor.
-I use nano (don't get angry), but you can use any text editor you like.
+I use `nano` like a normal person (kidding, don't get angry), but you can use any text editor you like.
-Even Vi/Vim if you know how to exit from it.
+Even `Vim` (if you know how to exit from it).

-I've been using Vim for about 2 years now, mostly because I can't figure out how to exit it, hahah.
+I've been using `Vim` for about 2 years now, mostly because I can't figure out how to exit it, hahah.
-Sorry about thisjoke, I promise I didn't write it, I just saw it somewhere online.
+Sorry about this joke, I promise I didn't write it, I just saw it somewhere online.
 Let's get back to the topic.

 `~$ nano ~/.config/terminator/config`